MasterD98/brain-tumor-detection-and-classification/README.md

-# Brain Tumor-Detection and Classification Model
+# Brain Tumor Detection and Classification Model
 This repository contains a Convolutional Neural Network (CNN) model that can be used to classify and detect brain tumors in patient's brain MRI images.
 The model has an accuracy of 84%.

 Requirements